mitunayon/mitunayon.github.io/_posts/2018-08-18-prewriting.md

   - Autonomy (Agency and volition)
     - Providing Agency
       - The illusion of player choice

-    -
-  - Competence (Skill, Flow and Challenge)
+  - **Competence** (Skill, Flow and Challenge)
     - Designing mechanics that are inherently fun and that encourage learning and growth.
       - What are inherent mechanics?
+    - Single Player games
+    - Multiplayer games
+    - Cooperative games
+    - The issue of luck
+    - The affects of artificial and inherent Skill
+    - Challenge and flow.
+      - How to design for learning and development.
   - Relatedness (Social Design, Immersion)
     - The change of human values _(Designing Games)_
     - Immersion